-Definitions of System Calls System Call Header
+Defining of System Calls

+System Call Header

 System calls are regular kernel functions running in the process context, but they are defined differently.
-Names of those functions start with the sys prefix, so for example, the name of the function that implements the write() system call is actually sys write().
-Every system call returns a long type value that usually, but not always, signals a success or a failure.
-In that case zero usually means that the system call accomplished its task successfully and a negative number denotes the reason of the failure.
-However, for some system calls the meaning of those numbers can be different.
+Names of these functions start with the sys\prefix, so for example, the name of the function that implements the write() system call is actually sys\write().
+Every system call returns a long type number that usually, but not always, indicates a success or a failure.
+In that case zero usually means that the system call completed its task successfully and a negative number describes the reason of the failure.
+However, for some system calls the meaning of this number can be different.
 For 32-bit x86 CPUs the system call can have up to 5 parameters and for 64-bit x86 CPUs, up to 6.
-Those parameters are used for passing the arguments originally stored in registers.
-The system call header contain the asmlinkage macro which informs the compiler that arguments for the function are passed by the process kernel stack.
+These parameters are used for passing the arguments originally stored in registers.
+The system call header contains the asmlinkage macro which informs the compiler that arguments for the function are passed using the process kernel stack.
 If the CPU (like the 64-bit x86 CPUs) does not require this, then the asmlinkage macro is empty.

+Defining System Calls

-Definitions of System Calls System Call Header
+System Call Header

-To simplify creating headers of system calls, Linux kernel programmers added macros called SYSCALL_DEFINEn, where n is the number of parameters the system call requires, and ranges from 0 to 5 or 6. for Intel and compatible CPUs.
-If the system call does not need any parameters the SYSCALL_DEFINEO macro can be applied for building its header.
-If the system call requires 2 parameters then the SYSCALL_DEFINE2 macro can be used for creating its header.
-However, each of the macros requires $2 \cdot n + 1$ arguments, where the n is the number of system call parameters.
-The first argument is the name of the system call (without the sys prefix) followed (if needed) by a pair or pairs consisting of the parameter type and name.
+To simplify creating headers of system calls, Linux kernel programmers added macros called ${\tt SYSCALL\DEFINE}n$ , where n is the number of parameters the system call requires, and ranges from 0 to 5 or 6, for Intel and compatible CPUs.
+If the system call does not need any parameters the ${\tt SYSCALL\DEFINE}0$ macro can be applied for building its header.
+If the system call requires 2 parameters then the ${\tt SYSCALL\DEFINE}2$ macro can be used for creating its header.
+However, each of the macros requires $2\cdot n+1$ arguments, where the n is the number of system call parameters.
+The first argument is the name of the system call (without the ${\tt SyS\prefix}$ ) followed (if needed) by a pair or pairs consisting of the parameter type and name.